 - removing drugs from blister packs and repackaging them in replacement containers such as multi-compartment boxes

 - reminder charts

 This activity is a further aspect of the dispensing of prescribed medicines and is zero-rated where the medicines themselves are zero-rated.

 11.5 ‘Practice payment’ and apportionment

 All of the supplies under paragraphs 11.4.2 to 11.4.6 are covered by the ‘practice payment’.
-This payment also covers ‘clinical governance’, in this instance, an element of its funds, the professional delivery of NHS pharmacy services.
-Clinical governance isn’t a supply for VAT purposes and this funding is outside the scope.
+This payment also covers ‘clinical governance’, in this instance, an element of its funds and the professional delivery of NHS pharmacy services.
+Clinical governance is not a supply for VAT purposes and this funding is outside the scope.